 Reproduction: In early summer, female glass lizards lay several eggs under a log, board, or other cover object.
 The female apparently attends the eggs until they hatch later in the summer.

-Abundance: Eastern glass lizards can be quite common in the some habitats.
+Abundance: Eastern glass lizards can be quite common in

 Female guarding eggs